gregsaun/BearExxa-V2/doc/design_goals.md

 We are also using the small set of the dual Bondtech hobb gears as its diameter allows to catch the filament going out of the hobb gears closer than with the larger gears.
 It reduces chances for the filament to go out of the path like it could happen with flexible filaments.

-Then comes the hotend, we chose the heatsink and fan to have the sharpest transition possible in the heatbreak.
+Then comes the hotend, we chose the E3D Revo because we have observed that it's particularly good at reducing random artifacts on perimeters compared to some competitor we have evaluated or tested.
+But this is not without a good control of the filament from top down to the nozzle, so we took care of the airflow and thermal management for a very sharp transition possible in the heatbreak.
+This is made possible with the Revo Micro heatsink and a properly sized fan.

 ![BearExxa V2 Hotend and its fan](../extra/images/e3d_revo_micro_02.jpg)